matias-ceau/scripts/docs/scripts/pdfopener.sh.md

+# PDF Opener (pdfopener.sh)

 ---

-Open PDF files from the home directory using Evince.
+A simple script to find and open PDF files using Evince.

 ---